varnishcache/varnish-cache/doc/sphinx/phk/10goingon50.rst

 Obfuscated Code Contest #1" in the same spirit as the `International Obfuscated C Code Contest <http://www.ioccc.org/>`_.

-True afficionados of Obfuscated Code will also appreciate this amazing `Obfuscated PL/1 <http://www.multicians.org/proc-proc.html>`_.
+True aficionados of Obfuscated Code will also appreciate this amazing `Obfuscated PL/1 <http://www.multicians.org/proc-proc.html>`_.

 The official VCLOCC1 contest rules are simple:

 * VCL code must work with Varnish 4.1.1
 * As many Varnishd instances as you'd like.
 * No inline-C allowed
 * Any VMOD you want is OK
 * You get to choose the request(s) to send to Varnishd